Safety Filters for Black-Box Dynamical Systems by Learning Discriminating Hyperplanes: Learning Discriminating Hyperplane

-Next, we use this idea to learn the discriminating hyperplane with a neural network.
+In our supervised learning approach, we use the lookahead-based discriminating hyperplane in Section \ref{sec:lookahead} to construct a training label for the neural network that learns the hyperplane.
 We train $[a_{\theta}(x), b_{\theta}(x)] \in \mathbb{R}^{m+1}$, where $\theta$ is the neural network weights, in a supervised manner using a dataset of state and input transition pairs, and their labels detailing if an input is safe.
 Specifically, $N$ states, $\{x_i\}_{i=1}^{N}$, are uniformly sampled from the control invariant set $S$.
 Then $M$ inputs per state, sampled uniformly from $U$, $\{u_{ij}\}_{j=1}^{M}$, are applied to the dynamical system by sample-and-hold for the lookahead time $\Delta t$, resulting in the terminal state $\traj_{ij}(\Delta t)$.
 The indicator function of the set $S$ at the terminal state, $I_S(\traj_{ij}(\Delta t))$, determines the label of whether the next state is safe or unsafe:

 In essence, we are labeling the inputs based on whether they leave $S$ after the lookahead time.

 In order for the neural network hyperplane to be a valid discriminating hyperplane, any control input that is predicted to be safe, i.e. $a_\theta(x_i)^\top u_{ij} \geq b_\theta(x_i)$, should have the label $y_{ij} = 1$.
 As such, we aim to minimize the misclassification rate of the neural network hyperplane, which can be achieved by minimizing the following loss function: